iic-jku/ttihp0p2-um-hpretl-spi/README.md

 In addition, a first- and second-order delta-sigma modulator is implemented create a simple low-frequency voltage output with 16b.

+Further, a sine generator with programmable frequency can be used to drive the DS-modulator.

 The input and output list documentation can be found in `info.yaml`.